-In order to meet our additional reporting requirements under the Fair Work (Registered Organisations) Act 2009, we declare that:
+In order to meet our additional reporting requirements under the Fair Work (Registered Organisations)Act 2009, we declare that:

-- a) the lead auditor, Chris Chandran: - is an approved auditor; - is a member of the Institute of Chartered Accountants in Australia; and - holds a current Public Practice Certificate. - b) as part of the audit of the financial statements of the Branch, we have concluded that management's use of the going concern basis of accounting in the preparation of the Branch's financial statements is appropriate.
+- a) the lead auditor, Chris Chandran: - is an approved auditor; - is a member of the Chartered Accountants Australia and New Zealand; and - holds a current Public Practice Certificate. - b) as part of the audit of the financial statements of the Branch, we have concluded that management's use of the going concern basis of accounting in the preparation of the Branch's financial statements is appropriate.